sunshine69/ansible-role-sonarqube/README.md

     * SonarQubeScannerMSBuild - which is  normal key-value capability.
       It specifies the directory where the client has been unpacked/configured.
       Suggested location:  /opt/sonar-scanner-msbuild
-    * SonarQubeScannerMSBuild - an Executable capabiity of type MSBuild.
+    * system.builder.msbuild.SonarQubeScannerMSBuild - an Executable capabiity of type MSBuild.
       It also needs to point to the client dir, and contain a file "bin/MSBuild.SonarQube.Runner.exe" which is the hardcoded name that the plugin will append.
       Suggested location:  /opt/sonar-scanner-msbuild/linux